gschmutz/stream-processing-workshop/06-mqtt-to-kafka-s3-timescaledb/README.md

 > **What you should see:** the messages are shown as JSON even though they are transmitted as Avro. `kcat` deserialises them to JSON because we specified `-s value=avro -r http://schema-registry-1:8081`.

-## Using Python to transform from raw to Avro message (optional -> [skip it](#write-the-avro-formatted-messages-as-iceberg-tables-in-s3))
+### Using Python to transform from raw to Avro message

 As an alternative to the NiFi flow, you can run a lightweight Python script that reads raw JSON messages from `energy-monitoring.raw`, flattens them using plain Python dict manipulation, and produces Avro-serialised records to `energy-monitoring.avro`.

 > **Note:** JOLT is a Java library and there is no official Python port.
 Community packages that attempt to replicate JOLT in Python are incomplete and not production-ready.
 For the Python implementation we therefore apply the same transformation logic directly in code rather than interpreting a JOLT spec.

-### Run the code in Jupyter
+#### Run the code in Jupyter

-The simplest way to run the python code is from Jupyter notebook.
+The simplest way to run the Python code is from a Jupyter notebook.
 In a browser window, navigate to <http://dataplatform:28888> and use token `abc123!` to login.

 Create a new notebook and install the only dependency needed: